Please ensure Javascript is enabled for purposes of website accessibility

 Hiring a professional appliance removal service is the simplest and most hassle-free way to eliminate bulky appliances like washers and dryers.
 You can easily arrange for their personnel to take up the appliance from the curbside or at your home and clean up any spills that may have occurred.
 Many people hire a professional junk removal service to do their part for the planet.
 Anything that can be recycled or donated will be, and they will carefully consider what they throw away.

-How to Get Rid of Old Stoves
+How to Get Rid of an Old Stove: Your Top 4 Methods

-1. Sell Your Old Stove For Fast Cash
+1. Sell Your Old Stove for Cash

 In some cases, if your old stove is still in working condition, you may be able to sell it; however, doing so can take a long time, and you will still need to store your stove somewhere until it sells.
 Put them up for sale on online classifieds like Craigslist.
 You should upload many high-quality photographs and include all relevant information that a potential buyer could need.